richard-d-lee/jesus-chatbot/QUICK_COPY_PASTE_TEMPLATE.md

 Richard Lee
 richdelee@gmail.com

-Thank you for considering Jesus Chatbot for your directory.
+Thank you for considering Jesus Express for your directory.

 Best regards,
 Richard Lee